A priori estimates for the free-boundary Euler equations with surface tension in three dimensions: Regularity estimate for the flow

-\subsection{Regularity estimate for the flow}
+\section{Regularity estimate for the flow}

 One of the key features of the free-boundary Euler equations with surface tension is a gain of regularity for the free-boundary \cite{CoutandShkollerFreeBoundary, DisconziEbinFreeBoundary3d}.
-As discussed in \cite{ShatahZengGeometry}, this gain is geometric in nature and does not correspond to regularity of the flow in the interior (see the counter-example in \cite{ShatahZengGeometry}, which shows that in the interior of the domain, the flow cannot in general be more regular than the velocity, even if the boundary gains regularity).
-This gain of regularity is formulated in Proposition~\ref{proposition_regularity} below.
+As discussed in \cite{ShatahZengGeometry}, this gain is geometric in nature and does not correspond to the regularity of the flow in the interior (see the counter-example in \cite{ShatahZengGeometry}, which shows that in the interior of the domain, the flow cannot in general be more regular than the velocity, even if the boundary gains regularity).
+This gain of regularity is formulated in the next statement.

-\begin{notation} From here on, we use $P(\cdot)$, with indices attached when appropriate, to denote a general polynomial expression of its arguments. \end{notation}

 \begin{proposition} We have the estimate